Google-Developers-Student-Club-VIT-AP/.github/profile/README.md

 Get Involved
 ----
-Right now, our community is revamping websites and looking to build some amazing projects together, and there are excellent "good first issue" opportunities, if you're looking to get involved.
+Right now, our community is revamping existing websites and looking to build some amazing projects together, and there are excellent "good first issue" opportunities, if you're looking to get involved.

 - Feel free to contribute to any of our repositories.
 Check them out on our [GitHub](https://github.com/orgs/gdsc-vitap/repositories).